StateArchivesOfNorthCarolina/tomes-eaxs/docs/documentation.md

 **EAXS** stands for *Email Account XML Schema*.

-EAXS is designed to store XML-encoded message and attachment data for a single e-mail account.
+EAXS is designed to store XML-encoded message and attachment data for a single email account.
 The schema was developed by the [State Archives of North Carolina](https://archives.ncdcr.gov) and the [Smithsonian Institution Archives](https://siarchives.si.edu) circa 2008.

 The schema files were move to GitHub in July, 2018 for the TOMES project.